 This broad category covers achievements in the continuum from political initiatives to practical implementation that has improved the governance and management of water, as a natural and economic resource and/or as a human right and basic service.
 The category includes:

 - human rights, conflict resolution, influence on policies, international cooperation with application in the water sector

 - sustainable and safe management of water resources

-- development and application of appropriate technology on a local basis
+- development and application of appropriate technologies

 - the functioning of complex systems

 - development or improvement of economical, legislative, institutional or administrative principles for efficient, equitable and sustainable water management and service provision.